b0o/arch-lwc/README.md

                       -b ARG          --bind=ARG
                       -B ARG          --bind-ro=ARG
                       -e ARG          --setenv=ARG

+                    Note: Environment variables set with -e will not be available to CMDs run with -{x,X,c,C}.

     -x CMD          Run CMD inside the container as the target user after preliminary setup is complete.
 CMD will be interpreted by bash